-- 3.2 While introducing the new series of NAS in January, 2006 (base year 1999-2000), the CSO made efforts to implement some of the recommendations of the 1993 SNA, to the extent available data permits.
-These relate to: - (i) valuation of non-market agricultural crops on the basis of prices of similar products made by market producers and their inclusion in the production boundary; - (ii) inclusion of own-account production of housing services by owneroccupiers and of domestic and personal services produced by employing paid domestic staff; - (iii) inclusion of premium supplements in respect of life and non-life insurance output estimates; - (iv) inclusion of reinvested earnings of foreign direct investors in the rest of the world account.
+- 3.2 Recommendations of 1993 SNA implemented by CSO relate to: - (i) valuation of non-market agricultural crops on the basis of prices of similar products made by market producers and their inclusion in the production boundary; - (ii) inclusion of own-account production of housing services by owneroccupiers and of domestic and personal services produced by employing paid domestic staff; - (iii) inclusion of premium supplements in respect of life and non-life insurance output estimates; - (iv) inclusion of reinvested earnings of foreign direct investors in the rest of the world account.
 This treatment affects gross national product, saving and capital formation; - (v) imputed value of own-account labour treated as mixed income of selfemployed; - (vi) expenditures on mineral exploration treated as capital expenditure; - (vii) allocation of financial intermediation services indirectly measured (FISIM) to the users of these services, as intermediate consumption to industries and as final consumption to final users; - (viii) inclusion of expenditures on valuables, which are held as stores of value, and are treated as Gross Capital Formation; - (ix) treatment of expenditures on software as Gross capital formation; - (x) inclusion of natural growth of livestock as Gross capital formation - (xi) inclusion of expenditures made on few tree crops during the gestation period as Gross capital formation; - (xii) addition of capital expenditure incurred on installing the wind energy systems in the Gross Fixed Capital Formation - (xiii) estimation of consumption of fixed capital of all fixed assets including government buildings, roads, dams etc. as Perpetual Inventory Method (PIM); - (xiv) adopting the practice of changing base year every 5 years.